-The National Association of Realtors® and its affiliated Institutes, Societies and Councils provide a wide range of programs and services that assist members in increasing skills, proficiency and knowledge.
-These programs, many of which are co-sponsored by the Colorado Association of Realtors® and local boards and associations like DMAR, provide valuable instruction on new real estate business practices, emerging niche markets and specialty areas of the profession.
+The National Association of Realtors® (NAR) and its affiliated Institutes, Societies and Councils provide a wide range of programs and services that assist members in increasing skills, proficiency and knowledge.
+These programs, many of which are co-sponsored by the Colorado Association of Realtors® (CAR) and local boards and Associations like DMAR, provide valuable instruction on new real estate business practices, emerging niche markets and specialty areas of the profession.

 DMAR encourages you to research certifications and designations carefully before committing to earning one.
 Below you'll find the providers we recommend.
 As always, we are available to answer any questions you may have.

 NAR Family Designations

 The Accredited Buyer’s Representative (ABR®) designation is designed for real estate buyer agents who focus on working directly with buyer clients at every stage of the homebuying process.

 Accredited Land Consultants (ALCs) are land professionals who are the most accomplished, most experienced, highest-performing land experts.
 Becoming an ALC requires the successful completion of a rigorous education program, a proven track record of transaction performance and a commitment to professional growth.

 The Certified Commercial Investment Member (CCIM) designation is commercial real estate’s global standard for professional achievement, earned through an extensive curriculum of 200 classroom hours and professional experiential requirements.